urbanjost/M_intrinsics/md5/LOGICALS.md

 A lower-case letter is equivalent to the corresponding upper-case letter in a logical input field.

-The output ﬁeld consists of w−1 blanks followed by a T or F, depending on whether the internal value is true or false, respectively.
+The output field consists of w-1 blanks followed by a T or F, depending on whether the internal value is true or false, respectively.
 ```fortran
 program logical_formatted